 Anthropogenic Climate Change (ACC), man’s influence on the climate, has been with us for millennia.
 Ever since Homo sapiens sapiens started farming, there has been a consequent effect on the climate.
 Generally this has been limited to the local area where forests have been cleared, leading to raised summer temperatures and stronger winds.
 However, since the Industrial Revolution, we have been adding more and more CO2 into the atmosphere, changing the climate of the whole world rather than small areas of it.

-Anthropogenic Global Warming (AGW) is what I’d call a subset of ACC and refers solely to the effect increased CO2 has had on the Earth and its atmosphere.
+Anthropogenic Global Warming (AGW) is what I’d call a subset of ACC and refers solely to the effect increased CO2 has had on the Earth and the troposphere.

 The added worry I had with this is that when I’d been studying Arctic Ice in the ’60s, I’d read that if the ice were to melt completely during one summer, it was possible that it would not return during the following winter due to fiercer Arctic storms and resultant turbulent mixing of the Ocean destroying the surface fresh-water layer.
 It shocks me that when I look at the Barents Sea now, in the Arctic mid-winter, it reminds me of some of the light ice conditions I occasionally saw in the mid-summer nearly fifty years ago.